“We are not human beings having a spiritual experience. We are spiritual beings having a human experience”.

 DMT interacts with serotonin receptors in the brain and therefore Ayahuasca can elevate mood and enhance emotional well-being.
 Outside of traditional settings, it is being successfully used to treat psychological disorders like depression and post-traumatic stress disorder (PTSD) and addictions.
 Ayahuasca is non-toxic and is not addictive.

 Most people begin to feel the effects of Ayahuasca between 30-60 minutes after ingestion and the effects usually last six hours.
 Each Ayahuasca experience is different and people react differently to the brew.
 The experience can be overwhelming and it is possible to feel euphoria and enlightenment while others may feel fear and paranoia.
 It is normal to have many different experiences during your journey and in the same night you may be taken to both the angelic realms and into the darkness.

 The most common effects are sensory changes, such as visual and auditory hallucinations, increased sensitivity and an altered state of consciousness.
 It elevates heart rate and blood pressure.
 Although it is very common to cleanse through vomiting and diarrhea, it is not necessary to purge to receive the benefits and many people find deep healing in very pleasurable experiences.

 How should I prepare for a ceremony?

 Some traditions recommend following a special diet to prepare for a ceremony.
 At Amoraleza, we do not follow a strict shamanic diet, however we recommend that you prepare your body by eating a whole foods vegan diet, without too many spices, onions or garlic for at least 3 days before ceremony.
-It is also helpful to stay well hydrated.
+It is also helpful to stay well hydrated and avoid caffeine.